st-yang97/ENGEP-examples/Example of identification of novel spatial archetypes in MERFISH.md

-# Identification of novel spatial archetypes
+# Identification of novel spatial archetypes in MERFISH

-This example use ENGEP to predict unmeasured genes and detect novel spatial archetypes for MERFISH .
+This example use ENGEP to predict unmeasured genes and detect novel spatial archetypes for MERFISH.

 #### Get the predicted expression levels of unmeasured genes